huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 ::: tip Further reading

-See our HUNT Workbench [principles](/do-science/hunt-workbench/principles/) and [FAQ](/do-science/hunt-workbench/faq/) sections to learn more about your new environment.
+See our [HUNT Workbench principles](/do-science/hunt-workbench/principles/) section to learn more about your new environment.
+For more practical advices on how to install your Python/R packages head over to [Workbench FAQ](/do-science/hunt-workbench/faq/).

 :::